 Dealing With a Low-Limit Credit Card

 Your credit score responds best when you make your payments on time and keep your credit card balances low relative to the credit limit.
-This can be hard when you have a credit card with a low limit.
-But, for now, use your credit card for small purchases only and be sure to make your payments on time each month.
+That can be hard when you have a credit card with a low limit, but for now, use your credit card for small purchases, only and be sure to make your payments on time each month.
 Your payment history makes up 35% of your credit score.
 The best credit card balance is 30% or less of your credit limit.
 To put it into perspective, that’s $100 on a credit card with a $300 credit limit.

 Getting a Credit Limit Increase

 Some credit card issuers will raise your credit limit automatically after you’ve used your card responsibly for several months.
 The time period varies by credit card issuer but can range from six months to a year.
 If you haven’t received an automatic credit limit increase after six months, you can contact your credit card issuer to request a credit limit increase.

 After about six months of responsible credit card usage, you can also try applying for a credit card with another credit card issuer to see if you're approved for a higher credit limit.

-Having a credit card with a higher credit limit on your credit report will look favorable and make it more likely that you’ll be approved for a regular credit card with a high credit limit. and paying a higher security deposit can allow you to get a higher credit limit since your credit limit is typically equal to your deposit.
+Having a credit card with a higher credit limit on your credit report will look favorable and make it more likely that you’ll be approved for a regular credit card with a high credit limit.
+Paying a higher security deposit can allow you to get a higher credit limit since your credit limit is typically equal to your deposit.